 The sun beading across magnolia walls.

 The son can't quite squeeze in a visit,

 Until she has already left for the final time.

 Save for a square inch in the Gazette.

 Are you interested in studying mental health nursing?

-We offer a BSc Mental Health Nursing course and a MSc Nursing with a pathway in Mental Health (Pre-Registration) course.
-Here at the University of Cumbria we will enable you to gain all of the knowledge and practical skills you need to become a confident and qualified Nursing and Midwifery Council registered mental health nurse.
+We offer a BSc Mental Health Nursing course and an MSc Nursing with a pathway in Mental Health (Pre-Registration) course.
+Here at the University of Cumbria, we will enable you to gain all of the knowledge and practical skills you need to become a confident and qualified Nursing and Midwifery Council registered mental health nurse.
 It's time for you to make a difference, visit our course page today for more information on the course, call 0845 606 1144 or email email@example.com to speak to an expert and plan your career.